-A controller position is a spot in accounting operations that includes the production of financial reports, maintenance of accounting records, and a set of controls that mitigate the financial risk for a company.
+A controller position is a spot in accounting operations that includes the production of financial reports, maintenance of accounting records, and a set of controls that mitigate the financial risk of a company.
 A controller is a position of power and responsibility.

 A controller takes finance out of the finance department and to the larger company.

 If you are interested in taking on this financial career as a Controller, here’s a little of what you should know.

 There is a lot of responsibility that comes with being a controller.
 You must be able to take control, being incredibly transparent and logical with all of your actions.